jackkolb/GoodMorning/README.md

 "What is jack_settings.cfg?"

-My development settings (with my API keys), as I use GitHub to get the code onto my Raspberry Pi, and don't feel like retyping the keys when I change the settings file!
+My personal settings (with my API keys), as I use GitHub to get the code onto my Raspberry Pi, and don't feel like retyping the keys when I change the settings file!
-It should not get in the way
+It should not get in the way, remove mention of it if you'd like.

 ***Enjoy!
 If you make any significant improvements, let me know so we can add them to the main branch!***